 - 1 teaspoon baking soda

-In the bowl of a stand mixer, whisk together flour, salt, sugar, baking soda and yeast.
-Add the room temperature buttermilk, butter and egg.
-Add kneading attachment and mix on medium-high speed for about 5 minutes until dough begins to pull from the sides and is smooth and shiny.
+In the bowl of a stand mixer fitted with a paddle attachment (or a large mixing bowl), whisk together flour, salt, sugar, baking soda and yeast.
+Add the warm buttermilk, butter and egg.
+Mix on medium-high speed for about 5 minutes until dough begins to pull from the sides and is smooth and shiny.

 Turn dough out onto a lightly floured surface.
 Dough will be quite soft and a bit damp.
-Roll out to 1/8 inch thickness and cut rounds using a 3 ¾ inch biscuit or circle cutter, re-rolling scraps as needed.
+Do not add more flour than absolutely necessary to prevent dough from sticking to your work surface.
+Roll out to 1-inch thickness and cut rounds using a 3 3/4 inch biscuit cutter, re-rolling scraps as needed.

 Dust a baking sheet generously with cornmeal.
 Move dough rounds to baking sheet then flip rounds over so that both sides are dusted with cornmeal.
 Cover the dough with plastic wrap or a light towel.
-Allow dough to rise at warm room temperature until puffed up but not doubled in size, about 30 minutes.
+Allow dough to rise at warm room temperature 30 minutes until puffed up but not necessarily doubled in size.

-Preheat oven to 350°F. Place a nonstick pan over low heat.
-Cook each muffin round 4-6 minutes per side in the skillet, until crisp and browned.
-Transfer muffins back to baking sheet and finish cooking in preheated oven for 5 minutes.
+Preheat oven to 350°F. Place a cast iron or nonstick skillet over low heat.
+Cook each muffin round 4-5 minutes per side in the skillet, until crisp and browned.
+Transfer muffins back to baking sheet and finish cooking in preheated oven for 15 minutes.
 Remove from oven and cool slightly.